 S172: Successful reporting

-We've recently undertaken research into section 172 (s172) and stakeholder reporting and as you may know, in July, the Financial Reporting Lab launched a project on stakeholders and s172.
-The initial stage of the project explores how companies have approached s172 statements and investors’ perspective on such statements.
+We've recently undertaken research into Section 172 (s172) and stakeholder reporting and, as you may know, in July, the Financial Reporting Lab launched a project on stakeholders and s172.
+The initial stage of the project explored how companies have approached s172 statements and investors’ perspective on such statements.